BoulderBTC/palantir/README.md

 You will need mongo as well as python-eve, requests, and celery.

-and then you need to run runserver.py and prime the api with a node for each coin you want to scan
+Then you need to run runserver.py and prime the api with a node for each coin you want to scan

     import requests
     import json